 Participants.
-Five-hundred seventy-five students from the University of British Columbia enrolled in the study in exchange for course credit.
-Seventy-three of these participants did not complete the experience-sampling phase, leaving a final sample size of 502 (76% women, $M{\rm age} = 20.55$ , SD = 2.99, 41% East Asian, 23% European, 11% South Asian, 7% Southeast Asian, 4% Middle Eastern, 14% other).
+Five-hundred and seventy-five students from the University of British Columbia enrolled in the study in exchange for course credit.
+Seventy-three of these participants did not complete the experience-sampling phase, leaving a final sample size of 502 (76% women, $M{\rm age} = 20.55$, SD = 2.99, 41% East Asian, 23% European, 11% South Asian, 7% Southeast Asian, 4% Middle Eastern, 14% other).
 We recruited the maximum number of participants that we could during one academic semester given our university's resources.
-Procedures for this study received ethical approval from the University of British Columbia Behavioural Research Ethics Board.
+Procedures for this study received ethical approval from the University of British Columbia Behavioral Research Ethics Board.

 Procedure.
-Participants completed an initial lab assessment during which they reported demographics and trait happiness, using the Subjective Happiness Scale (Lyubomirsky & Lepper, 1999; M = 4.81; SD = 1.08; $\alpha = .84$ ).
-Next, in the experience-sampling portion of the study, participants were sent a survey link via text message during a randomly selected two-hour window between 10:00am and 8:00pm for six consecutive days.
+Participants completed an initial lab assessment during which they reported demographics and trait happiness, using the Subjective Happiness Scale (Lyubomirsky & Lepper, 1999; M=4.81, SD=1.08, $\alpha=.84$).
+Next, in the experience-sampling portion of the study, participants were sent a survey link via text message during a randomly selected two-hour window between 10:00 a.m. and 8:00 p.m. for six consecutive days.
 Participants were asked to complete each survey as soon as possible and were told to disregard the survey if they had not completed it by the time they received the next day's survey.
 Each survey involved three tasks: reporting state happiness and making two audio recordings on a smartphone.
 These tasks were presented in a randomly determined order.

 State happiness.
-Participants reported the extent to which they felt happy, pleased, and content, which were averaged to form a composite (1 = "not at all"; 5 = "very much"; M = 3.18;

-SD = .93; within-person $\omega$ = .89; Barrett & Russell, 1998; Geldhof, Preacher, & Zyphur, 2014).
+Participants reported the extent to which they felt happy, pleased, and content, which were averaged to form a composite $(1 = not \ at \ all, 5 = very \ much; M = 3.18, SD = .93,$ within-person ω = .89; Barrett & Russell, 1998; Geldhof, Preacher, & Zyphur, 2014).
 Given that we were interested in predicting state happiness-rather than stable, dispositional happiness-happiness reports were centered within-person.
 Within-person-centered happiness reports were then rounded to the nearest integer, to yield a set of classification categories corresponding to each integer, which would in turn make it easier to interpret model accuracy (M = .01, SD = 0.75, range = -3 to 2).
-We collected a total of 1,963 within-person-centered happiness reports, which subsequently represented our primary criterion variable for each audio recording.
-However, in light of the possibility that acoustic features may be more diagnostic of raw happiness reports than within-person-centered happiness reports, we also tested models in which raw happiness reports were used as our criteria.
+We collected a total of 2,272 within-person-centered happiness reports, which subsequently represented our primary criterion variable for each audio recording.

 Audio recordings.
 Participants were asked to make two recordings each day using their smartphone.
 In the first recording, they described the events of their day.
 In the second recording, they described what was occurring in a picture taken from the Thematic Apperception Test (TAT; e.g., a child conversing with his mother, who is in bed and appears to be ill; Murray, 1943).
-Participants were asked to speak for approximately 60 seconds in each recording; compliance with these instructions was good on average (M = 58.05 seconds, SD = 14.76).
-Participants were asked to email each recording to an account associated with the study.
+Participants were asked to speak for approximately 60 seconds in each recording; compliance with these instructions was good on average (M=58.05 seconds, SD=14.76).
+Participants were asked to e-mail each recording to an account associated with the study.

 Participants completed 3,931 unique audio recordings, for a response rate of 65%.
 Each audio recording was paired with a concurrent report of state happiness (i.e., two recordings per happiness report).
-Five audio recordings were excluded from analyses because we were not able to process them due to low audio quality (i.e., our acoustic software did not yield statistical output).
-This left effective sample size of 3,926 audio recordings paired with 2,272 experience-sampling reports (i.e., one report for every 1-2 audio recordings; M = 7.82 recordings per participant out of 12 possible, SD = 3.30, range = 1-12).
+Five audio recordings were excluded from analyses because we were not able to process them because of low audio quality (i.e., our acoustic software did not yield statistical output).
+This left effective sample size of 3,926 audio recordings paired with the 2,272 experience-sampling happiness reports described above (i.e., one report for every 1-2 audio recordings; M=7.82 recordings per participant out of 12 possible, SD=3.30, range = 1-12).